Kelly Schamberger in her Duluth home studio, with her award-winning painting “Once Upon a Childhood” visible in the background.

 - MPR: Minnesota painting to live on moon in perpetuity

-- From New York City to the Moon: A Duluth fine artist receives international recognition
+- WDIO: From New York City to the Moon

-- Strib: Duluth artist’s painting headed to star-studded gallery — on the moon
+- Star Tribune: Duluth artist’s painting headed to star-studded gallery — on the moon